LLaRA: Large Language-Recommendation Assistant

 \subsection{Case Studies}

 We select two typical cases to analyze the impact of the world knowledge within LLMs, pertaining to items, as well as the behavioral patterns exhibited by users on the sequential recommendation task.
-To illustrate these two factors, we choose the prediction results generated by three models: \begin{itemize} \item \textbf{SASRec \cite{SASRec}} is a representative traditional sequential recommendation model.
-SASRec makes predictions based on the sequential behavioral patterns of users. \item \textbf{TALLRec} is a Llama tuned on the sequential recommendation corpus, which represents the items solely using their titles.
-Apart from the item representation method, this model undergoes training in an identical experimental setting to that of LLaRA.
-It make predictions depending on the background knowledge about items and the reasoning capability of the Llama. \item \textbf{LLaRA} incorporates the world knowledge about items and the sequential behavioral patterns of users. \end{itemize}
+To illustrate these two factors, we choose the answers generated by three models, SASRec, TALLRec, and LLaRA.

-\subsubsection{World knowledge in LLMs}
+\subsubsection{World Knowledge in LLMs}

-For a user who sequentially viewed ``Ruby in Paradise'', ``The Shawshank Redemption'', ``Wallace \& Gromit: The Best of Aardman Animation'', ``The Right Stuff'', ``Braveheart'', ``The Princess Bride'', ``North by Northwest'', ``Some Like It Hot'', ``The Wizard of Oz'', and ``The Hunt for Red October'', SASRec predicted the next film to be ``Mr. Smith Goes to Washington'', while TALLRec and LLaRA recommended ``The Great Escape''.
+For a user who sequentially watched ``Ruby in Paradise'', ``The Shawshank Redemption'', ``Wallace \& Gromit: The Best of Aardman Animation'', ``The Right Stuff'', ``Braveheart'', ``The Princess Bride'', ``North by Northwest'', ``Some Like It Hot'', ``The Wizard of Oz'', and ``The Hunt for Red October'', SASRec predicted the next film to be ``Mr. Smith Goes to Washington'', while TALLRec and LLaRA recommended ``The Great Escape''.